Privacy Policy

 5. Third-Party Services

-We use the following third-party services to operate Flock:
+We use the following third-party services to operate Flock.
+We provide only the data reasonably necessary for each described purpose:

 • Firebase Authentication (Google) — Manages user authentication via Google OAuth and email/password sign-in.
 Subject to Google's Privacy Policy.

-• SendGrid (Twilio) — Delivers transactional emails including event reminders, RSVP confirmations, and invitation emails.
+• SendGrid (Twilio) — Delivers transactional emails and optional product or account communications and processes related delivery and engagement events, such as opens, clicks, bounces, and unsubscribes.
 Subject to Twilio's Privacy Policy.

 • Railway — Hosts our backend infrastructure.
 Subject to Railway's Privacy Policy.